2017 Provincial Election

 4. First Nations negotiations in B.C. are ongoing.
 These negotiations are Government to Government with no public transparency or consultation.
 This approach is divisive and is creating significant uncertainty and externalities due to a lack of public involvement.
 Do you believe the public should be involved or consulted, related to negotiations?
 Yes/No/Why/How?

 5. Public access to public resources such as fish, wildlife, public roads, and campsites is a growing issue in British Columbia.
-For example, in 2015, government decided to award as much as 40 per cent of the wildlife allocation to guide-outfitters.
 Is public access to public resources, such as fishing, hunting, camping and hiking important to you?
 How will you deal with these issues?